isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 water.
 If more than 10 percent of the fine grained matrix is of indeterminant clastic or diagenetic origin and the fabric is matrix supported, may also be categorized as wacke.
+- Unsorted or poorly sorted, clastic sedimentary rock with a wide range of particle sizes including a muddy matrix.
+Biogenic materials that have such texture are excluded.
+Distinguished from conglomerate, sandstone, mudstone based on polymodality and lack of structures related to transport and deposition of sediment by moving air or water.
+If more than 10 percent of the fine grained matrix is of indeterminant clastic or diagenetic origin and the fabric is matrix supported, may also be categorized as wacke.

 - **Source:**
 Fairbridge and Bourgeois 1978